TheRobBrennan/explore-web-rtc/example-02/README.md

 > Start the WebSocket server and open the client in two different tabs.
 After clicking on “Start” on both pages, you should be able to communicate with yourself.

 I was not able to accomplish this on macOS Big Sur.
-I could open multiple browsers or multiple tabs - but only see the left hand video.
+I could open multiple browsers or multiple tabs - but only see the left-hand video.
 The main video from the other expected connection did not display as suggested.

 According to the MDN Web APIs, you shouldn't use the `createOffer` legacy property.
 Instead, use `RTCRtpTransceiver` to control whether or not to accept incoming audio.
-This example isn't updated (yet - feel free to create a PR), but at least it's clear where the issue is.
+This example isn't updated (yet - feel free to create a PR), but it's clear where the issue is.